 The responsibilities of an animal owner with a Breeder Permit

-- The animal owner must provide Council with the completed Breeding Record Form (PDF, 280kB) (obtained after application is approved) within 2 weeks of the birth of the offspring.
+- The animal owner must provide Council with the completed Breeding Record Form (obtained after application is approved) within 2 weeks of the birth of the offspring.

 - It must include all female and male offspring.
-Council will then record all offspring and issue the animal owner with 'Sale of Progeny forms' for each animal.
+Council will then record all offspring and issue the animal owner with sale of progeny form for each animal.

 - The animal owner must complete the applicable 'Sale of Progeny form' for the relevant animal upon each sale and then supply Council and any offspring purchasers with a completed copy within 2 weeks of the sale.